ahmedsamirio/Estimation-ReinforcementLearning/README.md

 ### Players

-When you create an instance of the environment, you have to argument which you can provied.
-The first one is the state function responsible for making crafting the currrent state of the environemnt, and a list of players.
+When you create an instance of the environment, you have two argument which you can provide.
+The first one is the state function responsible for crafting the current state of the environemnt, and a list of players.

 The default list supplied is ['A', 'B', 'C', 'D'].
-Now this is totally optional and you can change however you like.
+Now this is totally optional and you can change it however you like.
 You can also use multiple neural networks, or only one network for all players.
 For example:
 ```
-players = {'Bob': net(), 'Dick': net(), 'Gabe': net(), 'Elmo': net()}
+players = {'Bob': Net(), 'Dick': Net(), 'Gabe': Net(), 'Elmo': Net()}
 env = env.Estimation(players=players.keys())
 obs, done, info = env.reset()
 while True: